MoistCode/ImaginaryNumblr/README.md

 <h4 align='center'>
   <img src="https://github.com/MoistCode/ImaginaryNumblr/blob/master/app/assets/images/favicon.png">
-  Like a post?
-Simply click on hearts to save that post on your likes page for later entertainment
+  Post Likes
 </h4>

+  Enjoy a post?
+By liking a post, you will not only show appreciation for the author but will also save that post for future reference for everlasting entertainment!

 <p align='center'>
   <img src="https://github.com/MoistCode/ImaginaryNumblr/blob/master/readme_gifs/like.gif">
 </p>